-Welcome back to the series on Web accessibility, if you haven’t read the previous post on Semantic HTML * make sure you start there.
+Welcome back to the series on Web accessibility, if you haven’t read the previous post on Semantic HTML.
 This week post is about ARIA or WAI-ARIA, which is

 Why use ARIA?